-Because this rule is intended to counter "sham charities and fraudsters", it is kept deliberately vague to give the Charity Commission room for manoeuvre.
+Because this rule is intended to counter "sham charities and fraudsters", it is kept deliberately vague to give the Charity Commission room to apply judgement in each case.

 For example, though, it would typically prevent people who have already been thrown out of one charity from taking up a trustee position elsewhere.

-HMRC essentially delegates the validation of charity status to the Charity Commission in England and Wales, the Office of the Scottish Charity Regulator in Scotland or Charity Commission for Northern Ireland.
+HMRC essentially delegates the validation of charity status to the Charity Commission in England and Wales, the Office of the Scottish Charity Regulator in Scotland or the Charity Commission for Northern Ireland.

-Once the appropriate regulator has confirmed that a body meets the requirements to be considered a charity, that body can then register with HMRC, which will issue a charity tax reference number to the body.
+Once the appropriate regulator has confirmed that a body meets the requirements to be considered a charity, that body can then register with HMRC, which will issue them with a charity tax reference number.